top of page

 Nearby Ryder Lake is a agricultural community, surrounded by trees and mountains, and also at risk of fire.

-If taxpayers fully funded the fire department, structure losses and potential loss of life would be reduced.
+Fully funding the fire department, increasing scope and training, equipment and staffing, would mean structure losses and potential loss of life would be reduced.
 Fire insurance premiums might even get more affordable, balancing out the cost of funding fire protection.

 bottom of page